EliAndrewC/l7r/setting/l7r.md

 - The Sasara lineage is the most pious, and is so religiously observant that they focus on obtaining positions in the Ministry of Rites.
 However, they have recently lost many county magistrate positions and currently have no governors, because their religious zeal caused them to align with a new religious movement (the Baitenist movement) to a degree that many officials were stripped of their positions after allowing tenant farmers to leave their lands in mass numbers.

-- The Isa lineage is the most warlike, to a degree which is expected for members of their bloodline but unusual for Dragon clan samurai from Mirumoto houses such as the Ryusei.
+- The Isa lineage is the most warlike, to a degree which is expected for members of their bloodline but unusual for Dragon Clan samurai from Mirumoto houses such as the Ryusei.
 Their "bloodthirsty" nature is reflected in their pursuit of positions within the Ministry of War.

 Provinces: